Evolutionary graph theory derived from eco-evolutionary dynamics: Average fixation probability in star network

 \section{Average fixation probability in star network}

-Here we show how to calculate the average fixation probability in the star network, where it is used in section \ref{sec512}.
-In the star network, we only consider population states with one individual on each site due to evolutionary dynamics being used.
+Here we show how to calculate the average fixation probability in the star network, where it is used in Section \ref{sec512}.
+In the star network, we only consider population states with one individual on each site as ecological dynamics are suppressed.
 In such states, the position of residents and mutants present on leaves does not matter, since the leaves are identical.
 The population state is then given by $(u,k)$ where $u$ is the centre individual's type and $k$ is the number of mutants on leaves ($N-1-k$ is the number of residents on leaves).
 Since $u\in\{0,1\}$, in state $(u,k)$ there are $1-u \le k \le N-1-u$ mutants on the leaves provided that there is at least one mutant and resident in the population.
 Let $r(u,k,u',k')$ be the rate of transitioning from state $(u,k)$ to $(u',k')$.
 We only need to consider the two transitions where a change in state occurs.
-First, for NBD evolutionary dynamics a type $u$ centre can replace a type $1-u$ leaf with rate \begin{linenomath*} \end{linenomath*} Second, a type $u$ centre is replaced by a type $1-u$ leaf with rate \begin{linenomath*} \end{linenomath*} Using these rates, we can calculate the average fixation probability.
+First, for NBD a type $u$ centre can replace a type $1-u$ leaf with rate \begin{linenomath*} \end{linenomath*} Second, a type $u$ centre is replaced by a type $1-u$ leaf with rate \begin{linenomath*} \end{linenomath*} Using these rates, we can calculate the average fixation probability.
 In Hadjichrysanthou et al \cite{hadjichrysanthou2011}, the average fixation probability is given by \begin{linenomath*} \end{linenomath*} Here, $\rho_{\text{star(centre)}}$ is the fixation probability of a mutant starting in the centre and $\rho_{\text{star(leaf)}}$ is the fixation probability of a mutant starting in a leaf.
-They are given by \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} For each of the cases considered, $\bar{\rho}_\text{star}$ is given by:\\ \begin{linenomath*}
+They are given by \begin{linenomath*} \end{linenomath*} where \begin{linenomath*} \end{linenomath*} and \begin{linenomath*} \end{linenomath*} For the cases in Table \ref{tab: dynamics compared}, $\bar{\rho}_\text{star}$ is given by:\\ \begin{linenomath*}

 \end{linenomath*} \begin{linenomath*}

 \end{linenomath*} \begin{linenomath*}

 \end{linenomath*}